martimlobao/dotfiles/README.md

 ### 1Password requirements

 1Password is required to store secrets used by these scripts.
-These include:
+These include but are not limited to:

 - `op user get --me` to set your git `user.name`
 - `op://Private/GitHub/email` and `op://Private/GitHub/username` to configure git and push to Github